 SECTION 1.1.
-The Treasurer of De La Salle has the authority to open a business checking account and a business operating account or any other account as deemed by the Board on behalf of De La Salle to be used to hold the school's assets.
+The Lee A. Tolbert Community Academy Board of Education has the authority to open a business checking account and a business operating account on behalf of Lee.
+A. Tolbert Community Academy to be used to hold the school's assets.

 SECTION 1.2.
-De La Salle may utilize a request for proposals or another method for seeking competitive bids for banking services.
-The Board will adopt a resolution at a Board meeting held in accordance with its bylaws to designate the financial institution that the school will use for its banking transactions.
-Once the resolution has been adopted, the Treasurer has the authority to enter into an agreement with the selected financial institution.
-This agreement should be signed by the Treasurer and the President.
+The Lee A. Tolbert Community Academy may utilize a request for proposals or another method for seeking competitive bids for banking services.
+The Board will adopt a resolution at a board meeting held in accordance with its bylaws to designate the financial institution that the school will use for its banking transactions.
+Once the resolution has been adopted, The Superintendent and/or the Chairman of the Board has the authority to enter into an agreement with the selected financial institution.
+This agreement should be signed by the Superintendent and/or the Chairman of the Board.

-In the alternative the Treasurer has the authority to enter into an agreement with a bank or other Federally insured financial institution once the Board has adopted a formal resolution at a Board meeting held in accordance with its bylaws designating the bank for the school to use for its financial transactions.
-Once the resolution has been adopted, the Treasurer has the authority to enter into an agreement with the selected financial institution.
-This agreement should be signed by the Treasurer and the President.
+The Lee A. Tolbert Community Academy Board of Education has the authority to enter into an agreement with a bank or other Federally insured financial institution once the Board has adopted a formal resolution at a board meeting held in accordance with its bylaws designating the bank for the school to use for its financial transactions.
+Once the resolution has been adopted, the Superintendent and/or the Chairman of Board has the authority to enter into an agreement with the selected financial institution.
+This agreement should be signed by the Superintendent and/or Chairman of Education.